automl/SMAC3/docs/pages/FAQ.rst

 ======

+Should I use SMAC2 or SMAC3?
+  SMAC3 is a reimplementation of the original SMAC tool (Sequential Model-Based Optimization for General Algorithm Configuration, Hutter et al., 2021).
+However, the reimplementation slightly differs from the original SMAC.
+For comparisons against the original SMAC, we refer to a stable release of SMAC (v2) in Java which can be found `here <http://www.cs.ubc.ca/labs/beta/Projects/SMAC/>`_.
+  Since SMAC3 is actively maintained, we recommend to use SMAC3 for any AutoML applications.

 SMAC cannot be imported.
   Try to either run SMAC from SMAC's root directory or try to run the installation first.